cmkobel/pipe19/README.md

   * pandas
   * gwf (gwf-org)

 ## Setup

-Use config.yaml for setting the input/output directories and the like. make sure you install all dependencies listed in conda_env.yml.
+Use config.yaml for setting the input/output directories and the like.

+Make sure you install all dependencies listed in conda_env.yml.
 E.g. with the following command: `conda env create -f conda_env.yml`